A Comprehensive Guide to Reward and Recognition in the WorkplacePosted in : HR Updates on 11 January 2017

 Of course, not everybody can be involved in meetings to propose solutions to problems, but what we can do is request representatives from each area of the business to bring forward feedback and ideas from their teams.

-Surveys are another option but unfortunately their reputation has been tarnished.
+Surveys are another option but unfortunately, their reputation has been tarnished and often surveys don't work.
 All too often the important questions aren’t asked, key findings aren’t released and changes never happen off the back of corporate surveys.
 What’s worse than that, though, is that facts are sent out by e-mail or if we’re lucky we get invited to a briefing; but that’s just one-way distribution of information.
 There’s rarely an open dialogue about hot topics.